christopheraaronhenry/box_office_growth/README.md

 ## Data

 For this analysis, we will make use of the Internet Movie DataBase ([IMDB](https://www.imdb.com/)), a SQLite database containing tables of movie data, including genre, rating, year, and individuals involved in production.
 We will preprocess the data to extract movie popularity metrics (number of reviews, average reviews) by genre to identify promising movie genres.
+This database comprises ratings data for 73856 movies dating from 2010 - 2019.

 Additionally, we will analyze box office revenue databases from [The Numbers](https://www.the-numbers.com/) and [Box Office Mojo](https://www.boxofficemojo.com/), to identify which genres led to the greatest revenue and return on investment from the production budget.
+Combined, these databases provide finacial data on 3661 unique films.
+700 of these films had sufficient data (production budgets and non-null domestic profits) to inform our ROI analyses.

 ## Methods